 To support differentiated QoS handling for PDU Sets in 5GS, the UPF should firstly identify the PDU Sets (corresponding to a frame or video slice), then identify the importance/dependency of different PDU Set.

-NOTE: Solution 12 () for KI#4 described how to identify PDU Set in UPF.
+NOTE: Solution #12 for KI#4 described how to identify PDU Set in UPF.
 This clause will focus on how to further identify the importance/dependency information of different PDU Sets.

 6.24.3.2.1 Identification of importance/dependency information of PDU Set as a video frame.